Hcnc100/Archipelago-technical-test/README.md

 ### And this is all

-It took me a while to visualize the problem graphically, but this example can help, has 6 points equisitantes
+It took me a while to visualize the problem graphically, but this example can help,six equidistant points

 ![image](https://user-images.githubusercontent.com/46488277/193417082-fc644f24-30dd-4b0a-a21b-b2dae0983b19.png)